 Mr Faulkner used the additional funding to make improvements to PE and sport for pupils at our school.
-We have employed three sports coaches and a specialist PE teacher to both teach PE and to extend the range of extra-curricular sports activities available.
+We have employed two sports coaches and a specialist PE teacher to both teach PE and to extend the range of extra-curricular sports activities available.
 Providing staff with professional development in PE was also included in our action plan.

 The PE department reported to Governors that the premium has enabled all our children to access and participate in several ‘new’ sports and for many, excel in PE and competitive school sport.
 The funding has also been used to help selected pupils overcome personal difficulties and as a platform to improve their physical and social development.

 We are working in partnership with a range of local organisations and other schools to share expertise and extend provision and currently offer 14 extra-curricular sports clubs.